There’s more than one ingredient in a better-than-average cup of coffee.

 Conclusion

-Geisha coffee is an exhilarating new development for coffee enthusiasts wanting to indulge in the best brew available, but hopefully, you see it’s not a privilege beyond your reach.
+Geisha coffee is an exhilarating new development for coffee enthusiasts seeking to indulge in the finest brew available, but hopefully, you’ll see it's not a privilege beyond your reach.

 The unlikely journey across continents and oceans continues as the textured melange of flavors Geisha beans have ushered into markets gains more attention.